menu

 Real Estate Prices & Overview

-The average rental price in S Karlov Ave / W Wilcox St is currently $2,174, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 65.2% of the neighborhoods in Illinois.
+The average rental price in S Karlov Ave / W Wilcox St is currently $2,237, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 41.6% of Illinois neighborhoods.

 S Karlov Ave / W Wilcox St is a densely urban neighborhood (based on population density) located in Chicago, Illinois.

-S Karlov Ave / W Wilcox St real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and single-family homes.
+S Karlov Ave / W Wilcox St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the S Karlov Ave / W Wilcox St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics